 5. Hinterland Connectivity

-For a delivery, the truck is assigned to a specific slot at the truck drop/pick up area where the chassis holding the container will be left to be picked up by a holster, a straddled, or a gantry crane for more recent terminal designs.
+For a delivery, the truck is assigned to a specific slot at the truck drop/pick up area where the chassis holding the container will be left to be picked up by a holster, a straddle carrier, or a gantry crane for more recent terminal designs.
 For a pickup, the truck will be assigned to a slot in a waiting area while the container is being picked up from a storage area, put on a chassis (if the truck does not bring its own chassis), and brought to the proper slot.
 The truck will then head out of the terminal, be inspected to ensure that the right container has been picked up, and head inland.
-If well managed (such as using an appointment system), the container will already be available for pick up (on a chassis in the truck drop/pick up area).
+If this is well managed (such as by use of an appointment system), the container will already be available for pick up (on a chassis in the truck drop/pick up area).
 However, delays for pick up can sometimes be considerable (hours) when a large containership has just delivered a significant batch of containers, and there is a “rush” to be the first to pick them up.
-Therefore, substantial efforts have been made in recent years by terminal operators to improve the throughput of terminal gates through better design and with the application of information technologies, including appointment systems.
+Therefore, substantial efforts have been made by terminal operators in recent years to improve the throughput of terminal gates through better design and with the application of information technologies, including appointment systems.

-Many large container terminals have an adjacent rail terminal to which they are directly connected to.
-On-dock or near dock rail terminals enables the composition of large containerized unit trains to reach long-distance inland markets through inland ports.
-An important advantage of on-dock rail facilities compared with near-dock rail facilities is that the container does not require to clear the gate of the marine terminal.
+Many large container terminals have an adjacent rail terminal to which they are directly connected.
+On-dock or near dock rail terminals enable the composition of large containerized unit trains that reach long-distance inland markets through inland ports.
+An important advantage of on-dock rail facilities compared with near-dock rail facilities is that the container does not have to clear the gate of the marine terminal.
 In North America, since container unit trains can be very long (longer than the container port terminal facility), segments are assembled in the port on-dock rail facility and brought to a near-dock facility for full unit train assembly.